Adaptive Descent Controller

 |---|---|

-The controller attempts to track the target velocity using a Proportional-Derivative (PD) controller.
+The velocity controller tracks the target descent velocity using a proportional-derivative control law.

 Gravity Compensation